Assistance options for your eligible patients

 Your Patient Might Qualify for a Referral to the Genentech Patient Foundation

-*To be eligible for free Genentech medicine from the Genentech Patient Foundation, insured patients who have coverage for their medicine must have exhausted all other forms of patient assistance (including the Pulmozyme Co-pay Card Program and support from independent co-pay assistance foundations) and must meet financial criteria.
-Uninsured patients and insured patients without coverage for their medicine must meet different financial criteria.
+*To be eligible for free Genentech medicine from the Genentech Patient Foundation, insured patients who have coverage for their medicine should try to pursue other forms of financial assistance, if available, and meet certain income requirements.
+Uninsured patients and insured patients without coverage for their medicine must meet a different set of income requirements.

 Reliable, Effective Access and Reimbursement Services